galaxyxone/openlinks/README.md

 - User creates IPFS website with info they want

 - PIN the website

-- Users personal website is linked with ENS
+- Users personal website is linked with ipfs